ec-jrc/cbm/README.md

     - Using Jupyter Notebooks

-See the documentation in the [Wiki Pages](https://github.com/ec-jrc/cbm/wiki) for more details and setup instructions.
+See the documentation at [jrc-cbm.readthedocs.io](https://jrc-cbm.readthedocs.io) for more details and setup instructions.